platipodium/vinos/doc/ices/Lemmen2024_etal_icesjmarinescience.md

 The temporal domain is multiple years and the temporal resolution is 1 day.
 With the progress of the calendar, surrogate weather is introduced that may influence a boat's decision to go on a fishing trip.
 Seasonal information is used to describe the annual variation of prey resources.

 To enable learning, boats implement a memory of best hauls, recording the amount caught and the cell location.
 This memory has size 20.
 After a training phase, boats may choose to steam preferentially to one of the best 10 past experienced locations to start fishing.
-Boats sense the resource availability of each cell, as well as global fuel prices and port-dependent market prices.
+Boats sense the changing resource availability of each cell, as well as global fuel prices and port-dependent market prices.

 Ports and boats are initialized from empirical statistics available for the year 2015.
 The resources are initialized from a species distribution model (SDM) based on stock assessments and environmental data for the period 2015-2020.
-Time is initialized with current wall clock time.

 | **Description**                                        | **Source**                                                                            |
 | ------------------------------------------------------ | ------------------------------------------------------------------------------------- |